 WIFI.
 Wifi is almost everywhere.
 YEHEY!!! hahaha We usually got strong connections near the exits of subway stations.
 Wifi in hotels are very fast too.

 FREEBIES.
-There are a lot of Buy 1 take 1 in convenience stores and a lot of make-up freebies in any make-up stores especially in Myeongdong.
+There are a lot of Buy 1 take 1 goodies in convenience stores and a lot of make-up freebies in any make-up stores especially in Myeongdong.
+So don’t flatter yourself too much if a friend, who just went to South Korea, gives you tons of facial masks.
+HAHA

 RESTAURANTS.
 Most of their restos are on a self-service basis.
 You cook your own food on the table and the utensils are usually on the sides of the table.